okTurtles/dnschain/README.md

 ## How to start using DNSChain _\*right now\*!_

-Just set your DNS settings to 192.184.93.146.
-[Free encrypted DNS supported too](https://gist.github.com/taoeffect/8855230)!
+Set your DNS settings to [one of the public DNSChain servers](#servers).
+Free [encrypted DNS](https://gist.github.com/taoeffect/8855230) supported too!

-Or run me on your own server!
-(This is best, of course.)

 Then try visiting some interesting domains:

 - Visit [http://okturtles.bit](http://okturtles.bit)
 - "What's the domain info for `okturtles.bit`?" [http://namecoin.dns/d/okturtles](http://namecoin.dns/d/okturtles)
 - "Who's Greg?" [http://namecoin.dns/id/greg](http://namecoin.dns/id/greg)

+__Remember, DNSChain is meant to be run by *you!*__

+Only use a public server if you absolutely must!

 #### Too lazy to change your DNS settings?